bwalshe/java_packaging_examples/README.md

 *  **Unnecessary classes were included in the .jars** If you take a look inside the jar files created by these build scripts, you'll see that I was a bit careless and the classes for the unit tests were included in the jar.
 These tests are completely unnecessary once the package is built, so they shouldn't be included in the jar artefacts that get shipped.
 * **No versioning:** This is a bit more subtle, but right now the build has no concept of a version.
 Suppose I had several projects that depended on `RationalNumber`, and in particular they used the `RationalNumber::numericValue` method.
 Now suppose that for some reason I decided that `RationalNumber` should implement the `java.lang.Number` interface.
 This would mean that instead of `numericValue()` I would have to implement `doubleValue()`, `floatValue()` etc. All the projects that depended on `RationalNumber` would break as soon as I ran its `install.sh` script.

-# Doing it in Maven
+# Managing the Projects in Maven
 Now that we know the steps that are required to manually build/install/run these projects, let's do it again using Maven.
 If you've cloned the repo you can find the maven versions of these projects in the `maven_build` directory.
 Maven is an opinionated piece of software, so there are a few changes we have to make to get our projects to work with it.
 Let's look at each of them.

 ## The Rationals Project